gate/gateapi-go/docs/MarginApi.md

                                  Secret: "YOUR_API_SECRET",
                              }
                             )
     status := 56 // int32 - Filter by status.
-Supported values are 2 and 3. (deprecated.).
+Supported values are 2 and 3. (deprecated.)

     result, _, err := client.MarginApi.ListCrossMarginLoans(ctx, status, nil)
     if err != nil {